R-a-y-Zhang/hackerhour/talk.md

 #### xargs
 _xargs_ is used to pass deliminated results as individual parameters.
 For example, let us say that you have the files test1, test2, test3, test4, test5 and you wish to delete all of them.
-Instead of typing out the filenames of those five, it would be more efficient to do ```ls | grep test | xargs rm```.
+Instead of typing out the filenames of those five, it would be more efficient to do ```find test* | xargs rm```.
 Here, the results of _ls_ is piped to _grep_, which finds only those that start with test, and then passes the output to _xargs_, which uses each of those files as an individual argument that is passed to _rm_.